 It’s observed that the subdomains and free website platforms do not perform well as the custom primary domains.
 It is rare when a subdomain out-ranks a primary domain website, though, WordPress.com network does drive traffic to a free site and gives exposure to your site.

 On another hand, a self-hosted WordPress website can be fully customized.
 It means you can optimize every single page on your website for search engines as well as the audience.
 All factors influencing SEO can be managed with maximum efficiency.

 Make Money From Your Site

-Even then, you have limited options of monetization by using the WordPress Ad Control feature, which has few features and allows a little control on the advertisements displayed on your website.
+Even then, you have limited options for monetization by using the WordPress Ad Control feature, which has few features and allows a little control on the advertisements displayed on your website.

 With a self-hosted WordPress, you are free to monetize your website on your terms or use ads in any way you like.
 You can place ads from Google AdSense and many other types of text-based, link-based, or display advertising anywhere you like on your site.

 This feature can offset your expenses you have spent on the domain+hosting, themes & plugins and any other resources.
 With self-hosted WordPress, you can build a more profitable website and earn a full-time income to make a living from it.

 WordPress.Com Vs. WordPress.Org: Which Is Cheaper?